How to Fix Failed to Mount Wrong FS Type, Bad Option, Bad Superblock on Linux

 Add a line at the end of the file using the UUID.
 Replace YOUR_UUID with the actual UUID you obtained in the previous step.

-Replace /mnt/Media with the desired mount point for your NTFS partition.
+Replace /mnt/your_mount_point with the desired mount point for your NTFS partition.

 Save the file and exit the text editor.